Ah, Thanksgiving… the Super Bowl of culinary holidays. You know what’s on the table — but do you know what’s in your wine glass?

 Bringing it back to America for the main course, this Willamette Valley Pinot Noir is light enough to not overpower any of your favorite Thanksgiving side dishes – hello, carrot soufflé – while being incredibly complex and easy to drink.
 It’s full of notes of red fruits and baking spices (seems perfect for the holidays, no?).

 Buy The Eyrie Vineyards Sisters Pinot Noir 2015 here.

-An under-the-radar Tuscan red – and not to be confused by the more readily available Montepulciano d’Abruzzo – Vino Nobile is made from the Sangiovese grape and pairs nicely with the star of the show, the Thanksgiving turkey.
+An under-the-radar Tuscan red – and not to be confused by the more readily available Montepulciano d’Abruzzo – Vino Nobile wine is made from the Sangiovese grape and pairs nicely with the star of the show, the Thanksgiving turkey.
 This full-bodied wine has notes of tobacco and red fruits, with some serious tannins that balance it all out.
 To see its true potential, open it an hour or two before sitting down to dinner.
 It won’t disappoint.

 Buy Avignonesi Vino Nobile di Montepulciano 2015 here.

-This Tuscan dessert wine is the stuff you pull out to really wow your family and friends.
+This Tuscan dessert wine is the stuff you pull out to really wow your family and friends at Thanksgiving.
 A little goes a long way, and this “Occhio di Pernice,” or “eye of the partridge,” is a hard-to-find Vin Santo made from Sangiovese.
 The grapes are laid out to dry before being pressed and aged for a minimum of six years – perfectly sweet but with a good amount of acidity.
 The ideal way to end the evening.

 Buy Bindella Dolce Sinfonia Occhio di Pernice here.